eastrocky/magazine/examples/aws/README.md

 ## Default Region
 We can set a default region when we "Eject" our Magazine.

-When this `TestEjectConfig` test executes, it will write a default Magazine with `us-west-2` as the default region.
+When this `TestEjectConfig` test executes, it will write a Magazine with `us-west-2` as the default region.
 This region can be overridden at load time by setting the environment variable `AWS_REGION`.

 ```go
 func TestEjectConfig(t *testing.T) {